Size Of Normal Uterus In Cm

 Monitoring Menstrual Cycles

 Keeping track of your menstrual cycles can provide valuable information about your uterine health.
-Note the length of your cycles, the duration and heaviness of bleeding, and any associated symptoms such as pain or cramping.
+In real terms, note the length of your cycles, the duration and heaviness of bleeding, and any associated symptoms such as pain or cramping.
 Significant changes in your menstrual cycle should be reported to your doctor for further evaluation.

 Menstrual irregularities can be caused by a variety of factors, including hormonal imbalances, uterine fibroids, polyps, or even stress.
 By monitoring your cycles and reporting any changes, you can help your doctor identify potential issues early and recommend appropriate treatment.